Kr4is/action-spotting-domain-adaptation/README.md

 ### Dataset preparation

-To generate the dataset launch the following command:
+To extract frames from the dataset launch the following command:

 ```bash
 cd eztorch